wrld-of-Shanks/lawman/README.md

 > **Comprehensive AI-Powered Legal Assistant for Indian Law**
 > Providing accessible legal information, document analysis, and procedural guidance with 200+ legal topics coverage.

+## ⚠️ **LEGAL DISCLAIMER**

+**IMPORTANT NOTICE:** SPECTER is an AI-powered **information assistant** and **NOT** a substitute for professional legal advice.
+This system provides publicly available legal information for educational purposes but does **NOT**:

+- ❌ Make legal decisions or provide binding legal advice
+- ❌ Guarantee legal outcomes or case results
+- ❌ Replace consultation with qualified legal professionals
+- ❌ Provide personalized legal strategy

+**Users MUST consult a qualified advocate for:**
+- Legal interpretation of specific cases
+- Formal legal representation
+- Court proceedings and litigation
+- Binding legal advice

+**Accuracy:** System responses are approximately 88-94% accurate based on testing, but **NOT legally guaranteed**.
+All information should be verified with legal professionals.

+**Data Sources:** All legal texts (IPC, CrPC, Constitution, etc.) are **publicly available government documents** from legislative.gov.in and indiacode.nic.in, not proprietary copyrighted content.

 ## 🌟 **Features**

 ### 🤖 **Intelligent Legal Assistant**